 Students who declare pregnancy will be issued a second dosimeter to be worn at waist level.
 Never wear someone else's monitoring device, or allow someone else to wear your monitoring device.

 - Protective Clothing All personnel who are in the procedure room during radiological procedures shall wear appropriate protective apparel. - Holding Patients Student technologists are not permitted to hold patients nor to hold image receptors during exposure.
-This violation can be deemed as a misdemeanor. - Pregnancy Pregnant students are encouraged to follow the program policy for declared pregnant students. - Shielding Students are required to appropriately shield all patients, regardless of age, unless shielding the patient for a particular exam would obscure the anatomical parts that are to be examined. - Collimation All radiographic images must show evidence of proper collimation to the area of interest for the requested exam. - Female Patients of Childbearing Age Student technologists must ask all women of childbearing age whether there is a possibility of pregnancy before performing any radiographic examination.
+This violation can be deemed as a misdemeanor. - Pregnancy Pregnant students are encouraged to follow the program policy for declared pregnant students. - Shielding Students are required to appropriately shield all patients, regardless of age, unless shielding the patient for a particular exam would obscure the anatomical parts that are to be examined.
+This is required by the State of California Radiologic Health Branch. - Collimation All radiographic images must show evidence of proper collimation to the area of interest for the requested exam. - Female Patients of Childbearing Age Student technologists must ask all women of childbearing age whether there is a possibility of pregnancy before performing any radiographic examination.
 If the patient is pregnant, or if there is any doubt regarding a patient's pregnancy status, the student must inform the qualified radiographer supervising them.
 That individual will consult a radiologist before any radiographic examination is performed, following the departmental policy.